 The Centre is open five days a week.

-Please check CONTACT page for details of opening hours.
-This link is also in the top menu bar
+Please check CONTACT PAGE for details of opening hours.

 The Society aims to promote the study of family history, genealogy and local history throughout the Tay Valley: the former counties of Angus, Fife, Kinross and Perthshire, and the City and Royal Burgh of Dundee.
 Our members’ research interests move from stories of highland settlement and migration to the growth of linen and jute trades and the many associated industries in burghs and cities.
 Tales of hardship, romance or success – all are part of what our members discover.

-And if you're new to Family History, or needing a refresher - keep watching 'News' for the details of our Family History Course running from 26th March 2025.
-Six weeks of 'Beginner' and then three weeks of 'Advanced' class - people can sign up for the Beginner, the Advanced or for both.
+If you're new to Family History, or needing a refresher, keep watching 'News' for the details of our Family History Course.
+We offer six weekly 'Beginner' Classes and three weeks of 'Advanced' training - participants can sign up for the Beginner, the Advanced classes or both.

 More commonly known as Lamb’s Dundee, this book was compiled by Dundee hotelier, Dundee High School FP and Antiquarian Alexander Crawford Lamb and first published in 1895.
 Concerned at how many of Dundee’s historic buildings were disappearing, he sought to document their existence.
 This book, with fantastic illustrations by William Gibb, is an essential guide to Dundee which existed before the improvement act of 1879 and the subsequent pieces of what has been referred to as civic vandalism, which occurred during the twentieth century.